Living My Life (album): Singles

 The urban-flavoured "Nipple to the Bottle" and reggae-oriented "The Apple Stretching" were released simultaneously as lead singles.
 "Nipple to the Bottle" received a worldwide release, becoming a highly popular dance track in the US, as well as a top three hit in New Zealand.
 The latter was not released in the North America and achieved only moderate success in Europe.

 Three more singles were then simultaneously released in January 1983, of which "My Jamaican Guy" turned out the most successful.
 "Cry Now, Laugh Later", released only in the US and Canada, and "Unlimited Capacity for Love" did not chart.

+Just like the singles from Jones' two previous Compass Point albums all five titles were released in a wide range of single edits, extended remixes and dub versions throughout the world.
+The most radical of these were Steven Stanley's extended remix and dub version of "Cry Now, Laugh Later" which more or less only retained the lead and backing vocals from the album track.
+Alternative versions of both "My Jamaican Guy" and the non-album track "Living My Life" also appeared in the video version of Jones' A One Man Show in 1982.

+The track "Living My Life" indeed has a somewhat unusual release history in the Grace Jones discography; it was recorded during the album sessions and gave the set its title and also appeared in the One Man Show video.
+The decision was however taken not to include the track in the actual album.
+Despite this it was still released commercially as a 12" single in 1983, including two remixes - but only in one country: Portugal..
+Three years later it was again remixed and released as the B-side to the also remixed and re-issued version of "Love Is the Drug" to promote the compilation Island Life in Europe..
+Only in 1998 the track was released worldwide when Eric 'E.T.'
+Thorngren's 1986 7" remix of the recording was included in the compilation Private Life: The Compass Point Sessions.

+In 1997 "My Jamaican Guy" was remixed and included on the soundtrack to the movie 'Dancehall Queen', then as a duet with Jamaican rapper Bounty Killer.
+In 2006 that version was re-released worldwide as a digital only single featuring 8 further remixes.

 In 2010, "Inspiration" was remixed to a 7:14 "Leroc Sportif Edit" and released as a one-track digital only single in February.